brianglass/anastasis/files/december.md

 12. Of our father among the Saints Spyridon, Bishop of Tremithus in Cyprus, the wonderworker.

 This Godbearing Father of the Church, the great defender of Kekyra and the boast of all the Orthodox, was a Cypriot by birth, simple in manner, humble of heart, and was at first a shepherd.
 He was married and had a daughter named Irene.
-After his wifeÂ’s death he was ordained bishop of Tremithus and became shepherd of rational sheep.
+After his wife’s death he was ordained bishop of Tremithus and became shepherd of rational sheep.
 When the 1st Ecumenical Council of Nicea was summoned he was present and by his very simple words he silenced the Arians who were supremely confident in their wisdom.
-Through the divine grace which dwelt in him he performed many wonders, so that he received the title Â‘WonderworkerÂ’.
+Through the divine grace which dwelt in him he performed many wonders, so that he received the title ‘Wonderworker’.
 He shepherded his flock devoutly and in a manner pleasing to God and died in Cyprus in the year 350.
 He left his sacred relics in his home country, a comfort to believers and a source of cures.

 Around the middle of the 7th century, on account of the attacks of the barbarians his remains were translated to Constantinople, where they remained, honoured by the Emperors.
 Before the fall of the City, which took place on May 20th, 1453, a priest named George, surnamed Kalochairetis, curate of the church which held his sacred relics, took them together with those of the Augusta Theodora, because of the impending danger, and journeyed through Serbia and went as far as Arta.
 From there, since the disasters to our race were increasing daily, he took them across to Kekyra in around 1460.
 The relics of Saint Theodora were given to the people of Kekyra, but those of Saint Spyridon remain to this day a precious treasure for his descendents, a support of believers in orthodoxy and a supernatural marvel for those who see them; because after the passage of 1500 years they remain incorrupt, and the skin preserves its elasticity.
-Truly Â‘God is wonderful in his saintsÂ’! \[Ps.
+Truly ‘God is wonderful in his saints’! \[Ps.
 87:35\].

 **No work, and permission for wine and oil.**